GeminiDRSoftware/MAROONXDR/readme.txt

 -test_correctImageOrientation_flips_blue_frames: given a blue frame, the test function checks that the primitive output pixel values did undergo flips in both the vertical and horizontal directions.

-test_ND_filter_check.py: three test functions that check the rejection capabilites of the checkND primitive.
+test_ND_filter_check.py: three test functions that check the rejection capabilities of the checkND primitive.
 -test_nd_filter_good_series: given a series of frames that contain the same ND filter value, the primitive output is checked to see that it holds them
 -test_nd_filter_subgood_series: given a series of frames that hold some frames of the same ND filter value (equal to the first frame's), the primitive output is checked to see that the undesired frames no longer remain, the frames of the same ND filter do remain, and that a warning was given.
 -test_nd_filter_bad_series: given a series of frames of which the first frame has a unique ND filter value, the primitive is checked for flagging the specific 'first frame uniqueness' IO error